This page describes how to install and run bfc.

 BF programs.
 This is due to bfc's speculative execution.
 You can

-disable this by passing
+disable speculative execution by passing

 --opt=1 when running bfc.